 As a parent, guardian or loved one, you can determine the readiness of your child to hear the detailed Easter story.
 No matter how you tell the story, remember to focus on the hope of the resurrection and the theme of love that runs throughout the Easter message.

-Here are four age-appropriate ideas while sheltering-in-place to help share the Easter story with your child.
+Here are four age-appropriate ideas to help share the Easter story with your child.

 Want to have a little fun with an indoor egg hunt?
 Get these glow in the dark Easter eggs, hide them around the house and turn off the lights.
 After the hunt, turn the lights back on to open the eggs and share the Easter story.